-Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)
+Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)

-term paper (approx. 10 pages) and presentation (approx. 20 minutes), weighted 2:1
+term paper (approx. 20 pages) and presentation (approx. 20 minutes), weighted 2:1 Language of assessment: German and/or English